LGBTQ themes in mythology: Celtic

 Celtic mythology has no known stories of gay or lesbian relationships nor LGBT characters.
 Peter Chicheri argues that non-procreative sexual experiences were removed from myths by Christians.

 Conner, Sparks & Sparks (1998) suggest that the heroes and foster-brothers Cúchulainn and Ferdiadh may have had a sexual relationship.
 The tale has led to comparisons to Greek "warrior-lovers", and Cúchulainn's reaction to the death of Ferdiadh in particular compared to Achilles' lament for Patroclus.

+Bodhmall and Liath Luachra were Fionn mac Cumhaill's foster-mothers who lived togeather on the Slieve Bloom Mountains.
+They have been speculated to be a couple, which was not unusual in early Irish celtic society.

 In the Fourth Branch of the Mabinogi of Welsh mythology, Gwydion helps his brother Gilfaethwy rape Goewin, Math's female servant.
 When Math hears of this, he turns his nephews into a series of mated pairs of animals; Gwydion becomes a stag for a year, then a sow, and finally a wolf.
 Gilfaethwy becomes a hind, a wild boar, and a she-wolf.
 Each year they must mate and produce an offspring which is sent to Math: Hyddwn, Hychddwn and Bleiddwn; after three years Math releases his nephews from their punishment.

 In the Matter of Britain, originating in Welsh mythology, the Knights of the Round Table, Lancelot and Galehaut, share intimacy as recounted in the 13th century Lancelot-Grail.
 The nature of their relationship is a subject of debate among modern scholars, with some interpreting it as intimate friendship and others as love similar to that between Lancelot and Guinevere.

 The 14th-century chivalric romance Sir Gawain and the Green Knight is considered by some modern scholars to blur the line between male homosociality common at the time and male homosexuality.
 The Green Knight's attractiveness defies the homosocial rules of King Arthur's court and poses a threat to their way of life, with the friendship between him and Gawain being seen with homoerotic overtones.